 After the trial period, you’ll be charged per device, up to $10 per one per month, depending on the “tiers” of features ad functions.

-I decided to opt out of this option and stayed with the web interface instead.
+Instead, I decided to opt out of this option and stayed with the web interface.
 And so should you.

 Excellent web user interface and feature set

-The SXK30’s web interface is excellent — you actually use the router (SXR30) unit.
+The SXK30’s web interface is excellent — you actually use that of the router (SXR30) unit.